 If we are feeling anxious, we might feel on edge, we tend to worry a lot.
 It can feel like we are waiting for the worst to happen.

 When we are feeling low in mood then we may find ourselves brooding back over the past, we might feel tired all of the time and have no energy.
 We also experience a lack of hope about the future.

 If you notice any of these then you’re in the right place!

 There are questionnaires that can give an idea as to whether someone is feeling anxious or depressed and the level of difficulty they are experiencing .
 If you or a partner, family member or friend are feeling anxious or depressed click on the button to take you to an NHS site where you can take a questionnaire to find out a bit more about the level of your anxiety or depression.

 For individuals experiencing a severe level of difficulty please see the crisis support page.

-Valleys Steps provide open access, free of charge courses in community venues across Rhondda Cynon Taf and Merthyr Tydfil.
-There are two courses, Stress Control and Mindfulness, Courses are designed to help people boost their well-being and develop ways of managing issues such as Stress, Anxiety and Low mood.
-There is no need to book onto courses and there is no group discussion involved.
-Find out more about the courses available in your area here.
+Valleys Steps provide open access, free of charge courses in community venues across Rhondda Cynon Taf, Merthyr Tydfil and Bridgend.
+At this time we have taken our courses online due to the current Covid-19 pandemic.
+We have wide verity of courses taht are designed to help people boost their well-being and develop ways of managing issues such as Stress, Anxiety and Low mood.
+Please register free via our online session page.

 Self Help Applications